SUBSCRIBE TO OUR FREE NEWSLETTER

 The vote came three days after city staff released a long-anticipated report that recommended the ban based on its findings that OBOT "would pose a serious health risk to both workers at the planned terminal and West Oakland residents, who already suffer from high levels of asthma and other respiratory illnesses," the Mercury News reports.

-The proposed terminal had sparked a fierce local debate, which developers and other supporters of the project framed as a choice between local jobs and the environment.
+The proposed terminal had sparked a fierce local debate, which developers and other project supporters framed as a choice between local jobs and the environment.

 Following the vote, councilmember Rebecca Kaplan deemed it "a proud day for democracy."

-"When I heard about the possibility of coal coming through this port I just had a really bad feeling come over me," said Derrick Muhammad, a representative of the International Longshore Workers Union.
+"When I heard about the possibility of coal coming through this port, I just had a really bad feeling come over me," said Derrick Muhammad, an International Longshore Workers Union representative.
 "Oakland families are already worried about asthma and other sickness because of highways and port activities.
 It's not right to ask them to take on the worry and risk of nine million tons of coal passing through their neighborhoods on trains each year."

-"Allowing coal exports through Oakland not only harms the community and the environment, but is also inconsistent with the progressive climate goals set by the City of Oakland and State of California," added Irene Gutierrez, an attorney with Earthjustice.
+"Allowing coal exports through Oakland not only harms the community and the environment but is also inconsistent with the progressive climate goals set by the City of Oakland and the State of California," added Irene Gutierrez, an attorney with Earthjustice.

-The ban, sought by local environmental groups for over a year, is expected to derail plans for a massive export terminal on the city-owned waterfront, known as the Oakland Bulk and Oversized Terminal (OBOT).
+The ban, sought by local environmental groups for over a year, is expected to derail plans for a massive export terminal on the city-owned waterfront, the Oakland Bulk and Oversized Terminal (OBOT).

 Hundreds of people filled the council chambers, spilling into overflow rooms, and offered several hours of commentary frequently punctuated by cheers, applause and outbursts from audience members on both sides of the issue.
 Following the vote, audience members burst into song, filling the chambers with a chorus singing, "No more coal in Oakland, I'm going to let it shine."